hdmchl/NaiveBayesClassifier/README.md

 # Acknowledgements

-This implementation is based on the Stanford NLP [video series](https://www.youtube.com/watch?v=c3fnHA6yLeY) by Professor Dan Jurafsky & Chris Manning.
-This library modifies and extends work first investigated by [Tolga Tezel](https://twitter.com/tolga_tezel).
+The theory and implementation used in this library is based on the [Stanford Natural Language Processing Coursera](https://www.coursera.org/course/nlp) class, by Professor Dan Jurafsky & Chris Manning.

 # License